The Home Depot Launches New Homeowners Hub Designed with Millennials in Mind

 Millennials report home maintenance (74%) and home improvement (68%) projects are the most stressful aspects of homeownership; site created to help

 ATLANTA, Aug.
-23, 2023 /PRNewswire/ -- The Home Depot® launched a New Homeowners Hub to equip the next generation of current and future first-time homeowners with valuable resources including DIY guides, product recommendations, design inspiration and more.
+23, 2023 /PRNewswire-HISPANIC PR WIRE/-- The Home Depot® launched a New Homeowners Hub to equip the next generation of current and future first-time homeowners with valuable resources including DIY guides, product recommendations, design inspiration and more.

 According to a new survey conducted by The Home Depot in partnership with Morning Consult, home ownership is one of the most stressful milestones young people face today.
 Around half of millennials (53%) report worries about purchasing their first home, along with starting a family (57%) and career advancement (52%).
 Having to do renovations and home improvements is the most significant hesitation about becoming a homeowner, with millennials reporting that home maintenance (74%) and home improvement projects (68%) are the most stressful aspects of homeownership.